-Dr. Reed holds a New Investigator Award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC) and Early Research award from the Ministry of Research, Innovation and Science.
-In 2018, Dr. Reed was honoured with the Investigator of the Year award from the University of Ottawa Heart Institute.
+Dr. Reed was awarded a New Investigator award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC), and Early Researcher award from the Ontario Ministry of Research, Innovation, and Science.
+Dr. Reed was the recipient of the 2019 Canadian Society for Exercise Physiology (CSEP) Young Investigator Award and 2018 University of Ottawa Heart Institute Investigator of the Year Award.
 In 2013, Dr. Reed was awarded the Jan & Ian Craig Cardiac Prevention and Rehabilitation Endowed Fellowship from the University of Ottawa Heart Institute.
-She was also awarded the Harold F. Martin Graduate Assistant Outstanding Teaching Award (2011) and Research Fellowships (2008-2011) from the Pennsylvania State University.
+She was also awarded the Harold F. Martin Graduate Assistant Outstanding Teaching Award (2011) and Research Fellowships (2008-2011) from Pennsylvania State University.

-- Exercise Physiology and Cardiovascular Health Lab
+- Exercise Physiology and Cardiovascular Health Laboratory

 - See current publications list at PubMed.